jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Now you're called upon.
 Like Obi-Wan Kenobi, Morpheus, or the fairy godmother, I'm merely the guide to teach you how to defeat the villians.
 So the time is now young Skywalker, to leave the farm, and join the rebellion.

 What is the rebellion.
 It's definitely not rallies, marches, or protests.
 It's a rebellion of the mind.
 We have to change our ruling philosophy.
-We have to destroy the Death Star; Darth Blockbuster's rule book that keeps him in power and prevents us all using new tools to solve frontline problems.
-When it's gone, the middle class will flourish once again.
+We have to destroy the Death Star; Darth Blockbuster's rule book that keeps his old tools in power and prevents us all using new tools to solve frontline problems.
+When the Death Star is gone, the middle class will flourish once again.
 And that's worth fighting over.

 # BLOWING UP THE DEATH STAR